Restioson/xtra/BREAKING-CHANGES.md

 - `KeepRunning` was removed as `Context::attach_stream` was its last usage.
 - `InstrumentedExt` was removed.
 All messages are now instrumented automatically when `instrumentation` is enabled.
 - `stop_all` now does not drain all messages when called, and acts just like `stop_self` on all active actors.
+- `Context::attach` is removed in favor of implementing `Clone` for `Context`.
+If you want to run multiple actors on a `Context`, simply clone it before calling `run`.

 ## 0.5.0